ferbdev/GAppsScriptRecoveryInfectedLockbit/README.md

 # GAppsScriptRecoveryInfectedLockbit
+# Google Apps Script to recovery infected lockbit on Google Drive
 Recursive Google Apps Script to recovery all infected Google Drive files from a folder

 This script works recursively from a initial folder and try to find .lockbit files and delete the last revision version.
 Recovering the file to original uncrypted extension.